Denver Estate Planning Attorneys

 Planning for the future can be daunting.
 Many people realize they should consider their final arrangements, but put off the task because of emotional distress or because of the expense.
 At Coombe, Curry, Rich, Jarvis we strive to ease the financial stress of estate planning.
 We offer plans tailored to our clients’ individual needs and budgets, including initial consultations.
 We also provide in-home consultations and drafting services for clients who are incapacitated or unable to visit our offices.

 Preparing for the future can be daunting.
 As human beings, we tend to put off planning for the unexpected because it feels overwhelming, unnecessary, and potentially expensive.
 However, when the unexpected occurs, we often regret not being better prepared.
-At CCRJ, we provide affordable estate planning to a broad scope of people, including single and married individuals, young families, single parents, the LGBTQ community, families/individuals with disabilities and/or terminal illness, and individuals/families transitioning into retirement.
-CCRJ is able to offer comprehensive estate planning packages for middle class, middle income clientele who have modest estates that might not require complex tax analysis.
-Nevertheless, individuals and families fitting this description can still benefit from the peace of mind that comes with having their estates in order.
-CCRJ’s affordable estate planning is tailored to your specific needs with the goal of protecting your interests and future.
-Our packages include:
+At Coombe, Curry, Rich, Jarvis, we provide affordable estate planning to a broad scope of people, including single and married individuals, young families, single parents, the LGBTQ community, families/individuals with disabilities and/or terminal illness, and individuals/families transitioning into retirement.

 - Wills and codicils